UConn vs. San Diego State: Odds, spread, over/under - NCAA Tournament National Championship

 UConn vs. San Diego State Betting Trends

-- UConn has won 26 games against the spread this season, while failing to cover 10 times.

-- So far this season, 20 out of the Huskies' 36 games have hit the over.
+- A total of 20 out of the Huskies' 36 games this season have gone over the point total.

-- San Diego State has put together a 19-17-1 record against the spread this season.
+- San Diego State has put together a 19-17-1 record against the spread this year.

-- The Aztecs and their opponents have combined to go over the point total 15 out of 37 times this year.
+- A total of 15 Aztecs games this year have hit the over.

 UConn Futures Odds